 It was established in 2010 under EIDHR instrument; the programme is currently part of the Global Campus of Master’s programmes and Diplomas in Human rights and Democratisation coordinated by the Global Campus Headquarters in Venice-Lido.
 The programme serves as important hub and research/educational centre for local, regional and international stakeholders involved in promotion of democracy and protection of human rights.

 The MA Programme is designed for participants from various professional and academic backgrounds (legal, social, political science, etc.).
 It provides solid theoretical foundation and proposes three main tracks – legal, political and interdisciplinary.
 The programme adopts two-dimensional development approach, which allows students to choose specialization and to develop both research and practical skills (fact finding mission interviews, policy paper writing, advocacy skills, etc.).

 The Master’s Programme in Human Rights and Democratization aims to:

 - Provide master’s level education through the application of an interdisciplinary approach to the fields of human rights and democratization,

-- Develop students into qualified professionals that are equipped with a high level of expertise in human rights and democratization in the Eastern Partnership Region,
+- Develop students into qualified professionals that are equipped with a high level of expertise in human rights and democratization in post-Soviet Region

 - Improve the academic environment and scholarship of interdisciplinary research and teaching in the filed of human rights and democratization at the regional level with the application of best practices in Europe,

-- Create network of Human Rights NGOs in Eastern Partnership Region.
+- Create network of Human Rights NGOs in the target Region.

 The programme is realised in a consortium of four leading universities in the region: